Uncovering and Circumventing Noise in Quantum Algorithms via Metastability: Variational quantum algorithms

 where $CZ_{i,i+1}$ is a controlled-$Z$ gate between qubits $i$ and $i+1$, and $R^a_{i}(\theta_{k,i})$ is a single-qubit rotation of qubit $i$ around axis $a$ [see Fig.~\ref{fig:Fig_vqa} (a) for a representation].

 For the chosen initial condition, only the two directions $a=x$ and $a=y$ yield non-trivial outputs.
-An analysis of the final state Pauli string decomposition for these two cases shows that, for both ansatzes, $\lambda_M$ saturates its lower bound: $\lambda_M \to - \infty$.
-However, as discussed in the Supplemental Material, when $a = y$, the number of final right eigenvectors corresponding to this minimum is significantly smaller, making this ansatz noise-adapted according to our noise resilience index.
+An analysis of the final state Pauli string decomposition for these two cases shows that, for both ansatzes, $\mathcal{V}$ saturates its upper bound: $\mathcal{V} = 1$.
+However, as discussed in the Supplemental Material, when $a = y$, the number of final right eigenvectors corresponding to this maximum is significantly smaller, making this ansatz noise-adapted according to our noise vulnerability index.

-For our numerical analysis, as the cost Hamiltonian, we take $H=\sigma_1^z\sigma_2^z$, and compute both the cost-function derivative and its deviation from the fully mixed state value, $C=\Tr(H)/2^n$.
+For our numerical analysis, as the cost Hamiltonian, we take $H=\sigma_1^z\sigma_2^z$, and compute both the cost-function derivative and its deviation from the fully mixed state value, $C=\Tr\{H\}/2^n$.
 As shown in Fig.~\ref{fig:Fig_vqa}, both quantities decay exponentially with the number of layers $L$, confirming the emergence of noise-induced barren plateaus.
 Importantly, the decay is substantially slower for the noise-aware circuit, demonstrating that such ansatzes allow for an exponentially larger circuit depth at fixed measurement resources.